haoyuhu/bert-multi-gpu/README.md

 # bert-multi-gpu

-Feel free to fine tune large BERT models with large batch size easily, Multi-GPU supported.
+Feel free to fine tune large BERT models with large batch size easily.
+Multi-GPU and FP16 are supported.

 ## Dependencies